cinbar/spelly/README.txt

-Thanks for checking out my program, and reviewing my application to Twitch.tv!
+A simple spellchecker which attempts to recursively correct your spelling.

-To run the appliation:
+To run the application:
 $> ruby app.rb

-To run SpellChecker unit tests:
-$> rspec spec

-Chris